 Soldering does take some skill, although the basics can be learned very quickly.

 Most people need electrical soldering irons to repair circuit boards (PCBs), which can be found on anything from common household items to high-end computers, smart phones.
 If you want to repair your dusty old PC or laptop, this tool will likely come in handy.

 Maybe you want to want to create your own PCB panels from scratch!
 Whatever the case, knowing how to solder and having one in possession at home is a great way to fix or design electronics instead of buying new equipment every time something breaks.

 Video Tutorial: How to Solder

 Butane soldering irons take typically take butane fluid for power, which could be provided by the manufacturer in a small amount or something that you’ll have to purchase individually.
-The ability to solder anywhere without a wire is the most obvious benefit, but there’s also heat.
+The ability to solder anywhere without a wire is the most obvious benefit of these cordless soldering irons, but there’s also heat.
 Some soldering irons that rely on fire can get hot and maintain a high temperature that melts the solder immediately upon contact.
-But which should you choose?
-It’s left up to your discretion, but factor in the setting to which you plan on working, especially if you plan on soldering in more than one location.

 Temperature Control and Settings